Converse extensionality and apartness: Apartness assemblies and converse extensionality

-\begin{corollary} Let $\tca{T}$ be a consistent tca.
-The apartness types $\ApType_\tca{T}$ form an extensional and standard tca in which $|\bot|$ is inhabited. \end{corollary} \begin{proof} This is immediate from the previous proposition and \Cref{Example: tcas}(v).
-Note that $\ApType_\tca{T}$ is standard by construction and that $|\mathcal{A}| = A/{\sim}$ for any apartness type $\mathcal{A}$. \end{proof}
+\begin{cor} Let $\tca{T}$ be a consistent tca.
+The apartness types $\ApType_\tca{T}$ form an extensional and standard tca in which $|\bot|$ is inhabited. \end{cor} \proof This is immediate from the previous proposition and Example \ref{Example: tcas}(v).
+Note that $\ApType_\tca{T}$ is standard by construction and that $|\mathcal{A}| = A/{\sim}$ for any apartness type $\mathcal{A}$.